envisioning/vocab/vocab/Accelerator.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.82
+- 0.8
+- 0.79
+- 0.77
+- 0.75
+- 0.73
+- 0.71
 slug: accelerator
 summary: Hardware designed to speed up specific types of computations, such as those needed for AI model training and inference.
 title: Accelerator
 ---